-For individuals from lower risk regions, including the United States, the following factors should help OPOs and transplant programs make screening decisions:
+For individuals from lower risk regions, including the United States, would be expected to increase the risk of TBI: the following factors should help OPOs and transplant programs make screening decisions:

-- Close contacts of persons with infectious TB disease - Those who spend significant time (greater than 3 months) in areas of the world with high rates of TB or those born in these regions (all but the lightest shaded area of Figure 4) including relief work in a country with high TB risk. - History of non-medical injection drug use - Persons who reside (or ever resided) or worked in institutional settings which resulted in increased risk of exposure to TB (hospitals, nursing homes, correctional facilities, other health care settings, homeless shelters) - Radiographic evidence of prior tuberculosis on chest radiograph - Symptoms such as fever, night sweats, weight loss, cough, recurrent pneumonia, exudative pleural effusion of unknown etiology, lymphadenopathy, non-calcified pulmonary nodules or cavities
+- Close contacts of persons with infectious TB disease - Those who spend significant time (greater than 3 months) in areas of the world with high rates of TB or those born in these regions (all but the lightest shaded area of Figure 4) including relief work in a country with high TB risk. - History of injection drug use History of non-medical injection drug use - Persons who reside (or ever resided) or worked in institutional settings which resulted in increased risk of exposure to TB (hospitals, nursing homes, correctional facilities, other health care settings, homeless shelters) - The percentage of TB cases that occur in Hispanic or Latino, Black or African American, - and Asian persons is higher than expected based on the percentage of these - populations in the U.S. population. - Radiographic evidence of prior tuberculosis on chest radiograph - Symptoms such as fever, night sweats, weight loss, cough, recurrent pneumonia, exudative pleural effusion of unknown etiology, lymphadenopathy, non-calcified pulmonary nodules or cavities